tbrown122387/pf/README.md

     cmake .. -DCMAKE_INSTALL_PREFIX:PATH=/usr/local
     sudo cmake --build . --config Release --target install --parallel

 You may subsitute another directory for `/usr/local`, if you wish.
+This will also build unit tests that can be run with the following command (assuming you're still in `build/`):

+    ./test/pf_test

 ### Option 2: Drag-and-drop `.h` files

-This is a header-only library, so there is no building necessary.
-If you just want to copy the desired header files from `include/pf` into your own project, that's totally fine.
-There is no linking necessary.
-If you go that route, though, all you really need to do is to make sure to compile with C++17 enabled.
+This is a header-only library, so there will be no extra building necessary.
+If you just want to copy the desired header files from `include/pf` into your own project, and build that project by itself, that's totally fine.
+There is no linking necessary, either.
+If you go this route, though, make sure to compile with C++17 enabled.
 Note, also, that this code all makes use of [Eigen](http://eigen.tuxfamily.org/) and [Boost](https://www.boost.org/).
 Unit tests use the [Catch2](https://github.com/catchorg/Catch2) library.

 ## Examples